 The woman told an interviewer after the conclusion of the trial that she hadn’t been informed by her doctor that a resident would be performing the original procedure.

-The article on her case didn’t state how much of the award was to compensate her for medical expenses and how much is for her pain and suffering.
+The legal marketing agency on her case didn’t state how much of the award was to compensate her for medical expenses and how much is for her pain and suffering.